 Two putting greens.
 Hitting area for short irons but golfers must use own golf balls.

 2/ The clubhouse restaurant is a popular lunch and dinner venue with the public, particularly the outside deck overlooking the ocean.
-Open daily from 8am to 3.30, and on three evenings.
+Open seven days a week.
 Booking is essential.

 4/ Being a hilly course, not easy to walk, Umdoni has a big fleet of golf carts.

 2022 Jack Cubitt & Sharon Schutte